By Priyanka Sah

 #code conda install -c Quantopian Zipline

-Zipline provide a particular structure to code which includes defining few functions that run the algorithms over a dataset as mentioned below.
+Zipline in Python provides a particular structure to the code which includes defining few functions that run the algorithms over a dataset as mentioned below.

 #code from Zipline.api import order, record, symbol from Zipline.algorithm import TradingAlgorithm def initialize(context): pass def handle_data(context, data): order(symbol('AAPL'), 10) record(AAPL=data.current(symbol('AAPL'), 'price')) algo_obj = TradingAlgorithm(initialize=initialize, handle_data=handle_data) perf_manual = algo_obj.run(data)

 So, first we have to import some functions we would need in the code.
 Every Zipline algorithm consists of two functions you have to define:

 Before the start of the algorithm, Zipline calls the initialize() function and passes in a context variable.
 Context is a global variable that allows you to store variables you need to access from one algorithm iteration to the next.

 After the algorithm has been initialized, Zipline calls the handle_data() function once for each event.
 At every call, it passes the same context variable and an event frame called data containing the current trading bar with open, high, low, and close (OHLC) prices as well as volume for each stock.